+“Unemployment is sanctioned by government policy.”
+This is a quote from Pavlina Tcherneva’s 2020 book, The Case for a Job Guarantee.
 This post briefly demonstrates how it is official American government policy to keep millions unemployed in the name of “fighting inflation.”
-This is part of a larger story of how prices are stabilized in our neoliberal era: on the backs of the disadvantaged.
-See: Our current system: Guaranteed involuntary unemployment (which MMT eliminates)
+This is part of a larger story of how prices are stabilized in our now-half-century-long neoliberal era: on the backs of the disadvantaged.

-Here are the two objectives of the Federal Reserve, as mandated by Congress: “(1) maximum employment, which means all Americans that want to work are gainfully employed, and (2) stable prices for the goods and services we all purchase.”
+In 1977, during the Carter administration, the Federal Reserve was mandated by Congress to maintain: “(1) maximum employment, which means all Americans that want to work are gainfully employed, and (2) stable prices for the goods and services we all purchase.”
 From that same page (emphasis added):

 The maximum level of employment is largely determined by nonmonetary factors that affect the structure and dynamics of the job market.
 These factors may change over time and may not be directly measurable.
 As a result, the FOMC does not specify a fixed goal for maximum employment; rather, the FOMC’s policy decisions must be informed by its members’ assessments of the maximum level of employment, though such assessments are necessarily uncertain and subject to revision.